Elanco Animal Health (NYSE:ELAN) Issues Q4 2021 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided EPS guidance of $0.130-$0.190 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.190.
 The company issued revenue guidance of $1.08 billion-$1.12 billion, compared to the consensus revenue estimate of $1.12 billion.Elanco Animal Health also updated its FY 2021 guidance to $0.970-$1.030 EPS.

-Several analysts recently issued reports on ELAN shares.
+ELAN has been the topic of several recent research reports.
+Morgan Stanley initiated coverage on Elanco Animal Health in a research report on Thursday, November 18th.
+They set an overweight rating and a $40.00 price objective on the stock.
+Credit Suisse Group initiated coverage on Elanco Animal Health in a research report on Thursday, August 5th.
+They set an outperform rating and a $38.00 price objective on the stock.
 Zacks Investment Research upgraded Elanco Animal Health from a sell rating to a hold rating in a research report on Tuesday, November 9th.
-Stifel Nicolaus cut Elanco Animal Health from a buy rating to a hold rating and cut their target price for the stock from $37.00 to $34.00 in a research report on Thursday, October 28th.
-Morgan Stanley started coverage on Elanco Animal Health in a research note on Thursday.
-They set an overweight rating and a $40.00 price target for the company.
-Finally, Credit Suisse Group started coverage on Elanco Animal Health in a research note on Thursday, August 5th.
-They set an outperform rating and a $38.00 price target for the company.
-Six investment analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Elanco Animal Health presently has an average rating of Buy and a consensus price target of $37.25.
+Finally, Stifel Nicolaus cut Elanco Animal Health from a buy rating to a hold rating and lowered their price objective for the stock from $37.00 to $34.00 in a research report on Thursday, October 28th.
+Six analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $37.25.

-In other Elanco Animal Health news, Director R David Hoover purchased 5,000 shares of the business’s stock in a transaction that occurred on Monday, November 15th.
-The stock was purchased at an average price of $31.79 per share, for a total transaction of $158,950.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, major shareholder Elanco Animal Health Inc acquired 45,508,938 shares of the business’s stock in a transaction on Friday, August 27th.
-The shares were purchased at an average price of $9.25 per share, with a total value of $420,957,676.50.
-The disclosure for this purchase can be found here.
-6.11% of the stock is owned by company insiders.
+In other Elanco Animal Health news, Director R David Hoover acquired 5,000 shares of Elanco Animal Health stock in a transaction that occurred on Monday, November 15th.
+The shares were acquired at an average cost of $31.79 per share, with a total value of $158,950.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 6.11% of the company’s stock.

 Elanco Animal Health Company Profile